 What is a pelvic fracture?

-A pelvic fracture is a break in one or more of your 5 pelvic (hip) bones.
-Many pelvic fractures are caused by a car accident or a fall from a great height.
+A pelvic fracture is a break in 1 or more of your 5 pelvic (hip) bones.
+This also includes a fracture of the acetabulum, the part of your pelvis that makes up your hip joint.
+Pelvic fractures can be caused by a car accident or a fall from a great height.
 Some pelvic fractures are caused by minor falls or injuries.

 What are the signs and symptoms of a pelvic fracture?